 The Association for the Advancement of Sustainability in Higher Education's (AASHE) Sustainability Tracking, Assessment & Rating System™(STARS) is a framework for colleges and universities to measure their overall sustainability performance.
-In February 2016, Seattle University submitted its first STARS report and achieved a gold rating (with a score of 69.41) from this rigorous benchmarking program.
-In March, 2018, Seattle University's second STARS report resulted again in a GOLD rating with an improved score of 75.64.
-View SU's STARS REPORT HERE.
+In February 2016, Seattle University submitted its first STARS report and achieved a GOLD rating (with a score of 69.41) from the rigorous benchmarking program.
+In March 2018, SU's second STARS report resulted in an improved score of 75.64.
+With the third report in May 2021, SU again obtained a GOLD rating and an increased score of 79.39.
+VIEW SU's STARS REPORT HERE.

 For the past three years SeattleU landed in the Top 20 in Sierra's "Cool Schools."
 The rankings highlight schools that displayed a deep and thorough commitment to protecting the environment, addressing climate issues and encouraging environmental responsibility.
 The schools were ranked based largely on their existing STARS scores.